karthikshetty123/BlogWebsite/README.md

            <li>  npm  --version </li>
       </ol>
  </li>
-<li>iv.
-Then after you have downloaded the following above folders on your terminal type cd /the path of your project/
+<li>Then after you have downloaded the following above folders on your terminal type cd /the path of your project/
  ![Screenshot 2021-09-13 135426](https://user-images.githubusercontent.com/69399036/133049723-1d062847-  4a49-4c35-be99-bc0787103cd1.png) </li>

-<li>v.
-Install MongoDB into your system, Link: https://www.mongodb.com/try/download/community .
+<li>Install MongoDB into your system, Link: https://www.mongodb.com/try/download/community .
 To check if its downloaded type $mongo --version (If you get sometime like v6.01..        you are on the right path go ahead).</li>
-<li>vi.
-Then go to your terminal, make sure you are the right path (/downloads/BlogWebsite).
+<li>Then go to your terminal, make sure you are the right path (/downloads/BlogWebsite).
       <ol>
      <li> Type these following commands on the terminal.
           <li> npm install express <li>